allanwax/ClusterCopier/README.md

 **Building**

+If this is the first time the project has been accessed then you must create the ivy library.
+To do so, right click on the `.ivy` file 'add dependencies'.

 To build in `Eclipse` click on the `ClusterCopier` java file and right click.
 Select `Export`/ as `Runnable Jar`.
 Fill in the appropriate output names and main class.
 I generally find that if you run the ClusterCopier